alexz707/InvoiceNinjaModule/README.md

 php composer.phar require alexz707/invoiceninja-module
 ```
 ### Configure module
-* Copy `/vendor/alexz707/invoiceninja-module/config/invoiceninja.global.php.dist` into your global autoload folder, remove the dist extension so that Zend Framework picks it up
+* Copy `/vendor/alexz707/invoiceninja-module/config/invoiceninja.global.php.dist` into your global autoload folder, remove the dist extension so that Laminas picks it up
 * If you use your own instance of invoice ninja change the `host url`
 * Replace the `token` with your generated invoice ninja token
 * If you use `basic` or `digest` authorization uncomment the used method and fill in your credentials